Getting Your Commercial Invoice Right for International Shipping

 6. Quantity – also written “Qty”, this should list the specific and accurate quantity of items that are in the shipment.

-7. Unit Price – sometimes referred to as “value” this is the retail unit price.
+7. Unit Price – sometimes referred to as “value of the goods” this is the retail unit price.

-8. Extended Price – here you should add the total price for every line of product.
+8. Extended Price – here you should add up the price for every line of product for the total value of the shipment.
 There may be multiple items in the shipment, or multiple prices that are included in the total shipment.

 9. Ship-To Info – this is the destination where your shipment is going, usually this will be a distribution center or warehouse.